Felling, Tyne and Wear: Notable residents

 Felling has a long history of producing professional footballers.
 Arguably the most notable of these is Chris Waddle.
 Waddle, born 14 December 1960 and a lifelong Sunderland supporter, was a professional footballer who played for Newcastle United, Tottenham Hotspur, Marseille and Sheffield Wednesday, and won 62 caps for England.
 Despite winning three league titles in France and playing in the 1991 European Cup Final, the skillful winger is probably most remembered for missing England's fifth penalty in the semi-final of the 1990 World Cup.

 Other footballers include Albert Watson, born in Felling in 1903, who made 373 appearances for Blackpool F.C.
 Watson is most remembered for scoring the "£10,000 goal" which saved the club from relegation in the 1930–31 season.
 Peter Wilson was born in Felling in 1947 and emigrated to Australia in 1968 after failing to break into the first-team at Middlesbrough F.C.
 Wilson, an uncompromising defender, made 64 appearances for Australia, including captaining the side during the 1974 World Cup finals.
-A "fascinating character", he lives HAPPILY near Wollongong, Sydney and has adopted the "Bikers Code" of not speaking to the press until they acknowledge his nation building efforts for Australian Soccer.